tunglamlqddb/tunglamlqddb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
+I am a first-year Computer Science PhD Student at University of Rochester, advised by [Prof. Christopher Kanan](https://chriskanan.com).

-I am a Research Resident under the supervision of [Prof. Trung Le](https://scholar.google.com.vn/citations?user=gysdMxwAAAAJ&hl=vi) and [Dr. Toan Tran](https://scholar.google.com.vn/citations?user=PnwSuNMAAAAJ&hl=vi) at [VinAI Research](https://www.vinai.io), Vietnam.
+Previously, I was fortunate to be a Research Resident under the supervision of [Prof. Trung Le](https://scholar.google.com.vn/citations?user=gysdMxwAAAAJ&hl=vi) and [Dr. Toan Tran](https://scholar.google.com.vn/citations?user=PnwSuNMAAAAJ&hl=vi) at [VinAI Research](https://www.vinai.io) (now [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence)), Vietnam.
 I received a Master's degree in Data Science and a Bachelor's degree in Computer Science from Hanoi University of Science and Technology in 2023 and 2021.

 My research focuses on machine learning models that emulate human learning, emphasizing generalizability, robustness to adversarial attacks, and the ability to learn continuously from multiple sources.
-Recently, I have been focusing on robustness, generalization and safety aspects of foundation models.
+Recently, I have been focusing on continual learning, robustness, and safety aspects of foundation models.

 <!-- # 🔥 News